 (CNN) -- The Dalai Lama arrived in Taiwan on Sunday on a visit that will include prayers for victims of Typhoon Morakot, but which has raised the ire of neighboring China.

 The Dalai Lama said his trip to Taiwan did not have a "political nature."

 The exiled Tibetan spiritual leader landed in Taipei about 10:45 p.m.
 (10:45 a.m.
 ET) after a six-hour flight from India.

 He was scheduled to travel immediately to southern Taiwan, where Morakot caused heavy flooding and killed more than 500 people when it struck August 8, and is expected to meet and pray with survivors of the disaster Monday afternoon.

-"As a Buddhist monk, it is my moral principle to go there, see them and at least share some of their sorrow, some of their sadness," he told CNN shortly after he arrived on Sunday.
+"As a Buddhist monk, it is my moral principle to go there, see them and at least share some of their sorrow, some of their sadness," he said.

-China's state-run Xinhua news agency said Sunday that Beijing maintained "resolute opposition" to the visit, which it said "is bound to have a negative influence on the relations between the mainland and Taiwan."
+China's state news agency Xinhua said Sunday that Beijing maintains its "resolute opposition" to the visit, which it said "is bound to have a negative influence on the relations between the mainland and Taiwan."

 "We will keep a close eye on the situation," Xinhua quoted an unnamed spokesman for the government's Taiwan Affairs Office as saying.

-Typhoon Morakot dumped more than 3.3 meters (100 inches) of rain on the island before moving onto the mainland.
+The typhoon dumped more than 100 inches (3.3 meters) of rain on the island before moving onto the mainland.
 The resulting flooding and landslides killed at least 543 people, Taiwan's Central Emergency Operation Center said last week, with at least 117 more still missing.

-Rescuers struggled to find many of those who were missing in the island's remote southern mountains, and Ma apologized last week for the government's slow response to the disaster.
+Rescuers struggled to find many of those who were missing in the island's remote southern mountains, and Taiwan's President Ma Ying-jeou has apologized last week for the government's slow response to the disaster.